measurement-kit/measurement-kit/doc/api/net/transport.md

 data is received after `timeo` seconds, likewise the write timeout fires if a pending write operation does not complete within `timeo` seconds.
 By default, measurement-kit sets a 30 seconds timeout.
-Clearing the timeout causes I/O operation to wait for possibly a number of seconds possibly equal to the lifespan of the universe, if you are lucky.
+Clearing the timeout causes I/O operation to wait for a number of seconds possibly equal to the lifespan of the universe, in the best (or is it worst?) case scenario.

+The `adjust_timeout()` method is called by `set_timeout()` or `clear_timeout()`
+to enforce setting the timeout.
+This method MUST NOT be called by the generic code after the transport has been closed.
+Passing a negative value implies that the timeout is to be cleared.

 The `shutdown()` method implementation depends on the underlying I/O mechanism.
 It is automatically called as part of `close()`.
+The implementation SHOULD ensure that this method is idempotent.

 The `start_reading()` and `stop_reading()` methods respectively enable and disable reading from the internal socket.
 The implementation MUST automatically enable (disable) reading when you set (clear) the `on_data()` callback.
-Hence, you don't need to call these methods directly.
-However, they are part of the interface, since different underlying I/O mechanisms would need to define these methods differently.
+This method MUST NOT be called by the generic code after the transport has been closed.

 The `start_writing()` method initiates an asynchronous write operation that is terminated by emitting the `FLUSH` event when the output buffer becomes empty.
-The implementation MUST automatically start writing when you call any `write()` method, hence you don't need to call this method directly.
-Yet, it is part of the interface, since underlying I/O mechanisms would need to define it differently.
+The implementation MUST automatically start writing when you call any `write()` method.
+This method MUST NOT be called by the generic code after the transport has been closed.

 ## Syntactic sugar